Wasatch Warriors are accountable, respectful, and excellent!

 At WJH our number one focus is our students!
 This focus encompasses many things, including of course excellence in academics, academic growth at all ability levels, providing a variety of engaging course offerings, teaching social maturity and responsibility, student safety, etc. Our school mission statement states that, “the Wasatch Junior High School community is dedicated to providing engaging academic and enriching experiences while encouraging individual creativity in a safe environment”.
 This mission statement is something that we take very serious at WJH.

-Wasatch students and Staff conduct Warrior Time , which is an intervention/extension program and usually begins in September.
+Wasatch students and staff conduct Warrior Time , which is an intervention/tutoring/study hall program and usually begins in September.
 This is a 30 min. block of time set aside within our regular schedule one day a week.
-During the 30 min. time period students will either be in intervention where specific concepts or skills are retaught, or provided with extension/enrichment type experiences that will enhance the curriculum they have already mastered.
+During the 30 min. time period students will be in intervention where specific concepts or skills are retaught, tutoring where small groups can work together or individuals can get additional help or study hall where quiet individual study can take place.
 All students at some point will need intervention if we are indeed challenging our students regardless of their ability level.
 This program has been and will continue to be discussed with our PTA and community council as well because we know that parent input is essential for program success.
 Students will be given the opportunity to provide feedback and program ideas throughout the process as well.